timKraeuter/FEM-Last-Algorithm-Course-You-Need-Rust/README.md

 The last algorithm course you need from [FEM](https://frontendmasters.com/courses/algorithms/) but implemented using **Rust**.
 Slides for the course are available [here](https://theprimeagen.github.io/fem-algos).

-Currently, we have not implemented the course data structures since those are notoriously difficult, if not impossible, using safe Rust.
+We have not implemented the course data structures since those are notoriously difficult using safe Rust.

 # Solutions & Problems